Hi-van is supported by its audience. When you purchase using our links, we may earn an affiliate commission (no added cost to you). Learn more

 How Long Can You Leave RV Slides Out?

-You can leave RV slides out for about a month before they start experiencing long-term damage.
 Keep in mind that this estimate doesn’t include uneven weight distribution.
 For the best results, pull the slides in and move the supplies around every few days to keep them lasting for a long time.

 So, what else should you know about leaving the RV slides out?